luizeof/awesome-mautic/README.md

 - [jojotjebaby/mautic-theme-builder](https://github.com/jojotjebaby/mautic-theme-builder) - A theme builder for Mautic
 - [powerticmkt/new-blank-theme](https://github.com/powerticmkt/new-blank-theme) - Full width blank theme for Mautic
 - [Logicify/mautic-theme-skeleton](https://github.com/Logicify/mautic-theme-skeleton) - A skeleton for the Mautic theme with configured SCSS compiler, css inliner and html minifier
+- [moskoweb/Simple-Email-Theme](https://github.com/moskoweb/Simple-Email-Theme) - A simple, elegant and responsive template that allows you to fully customize by the Mautic email builder

 ## Projects